Atorvastatin (By mouth)

 LipitorThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to atorvastatin, if you have active liver disease, or if you are pregnant or breastfeeding.
+Do not use it if you had an allergic reaction to atorvastatin, or if you have liver disease (including liver failure or decompensated cirrhosis).

 How to Use This Medicine: